std::transform

 # Return value

-Output iterator to the element that follows the last element transformed.
+Iterator to the element past the last element written to the destination range.

 # Notes